vito.

 The atelier.

 Paper, thread, linen, ink.
-The materials the body already knows, photographed in the light of a tailor's back room.
+Materials the body already knows, photographed in the light of a tailor's back room.
 Every pigment has a physical referent you could pick up and touch.

 i. papers